 If you're looking for ways to increase your program's visibility, here's an idea you might not have considered: focus on your online reviews.

 The process of managing customer reviews, or reputation marketing as it's known in the field, continues to increase in importance.
-Across all industries, 85 percent of consumers now read online reviews before making a purchase decision, while 72 percent trust reviews by complete strangers.
+According to reports, 85 percent of consumers now read online reviews before making a purchase decision, while 72 percent trust reviews by complete strangers.
 That's the reason e-commerce sites like Amazon now have their user reviews prominently displayed, right under the item title.

 In short, the first thing many students look at when registering for a program will be what others who have participated in the past think about it.
 To convince them that your program is everything they hope for, these reviews have to be positive and plentiful.